ovh/docs/pages/platform/databases/mirrormaker_01_capabilities/guide.de-de.md

 Here are some considerations to take into account when using private network:

 - Network ports are created in the private network of your choice.
 Thus, further operations on that network might be restricted - e.g. you won’t be able to delete the network if you didn’t stop the Public Cloud Databases services first.
-- When connecting from outside subnet, Openstack IP gateway must be enabled in the subnet use for the Database service.
+- When connecting from an outside subnet, the Openstack IP gateway must be enabled in the subnet used for the Database service.
 The customer is responsible for any other custom network setup.

 ##### Authorised IPs

-Once your service is up and running, you will be able to specify IP addresses (or CIDR blocks) to authorise incoming traffic, until then your service will be unreachable.
+Once your service is up and running, you will be able to specify IP addresses (or CIDR blocks) to authorise incoming traffic.
+Until then, your service will be unreachable.

 #### Kafka replication and data retention